 Trigger point injections and other physical and behavioral therapy modalities

 An oral appliance from a dentist can keep teeth from contacting each other and thereby reduce the damage caused by bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more .
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more .
 Over-the-counter heat-moldable (boil and bite) mouth guards are available from many sporting goods stores or drugstores; however, these types of devices should be used briefly and only as short-term diagnostic tools.
 Because these mouth guards may cause unwanted tooth movement or create a paradoxical increase in muscle activity, oral appliances should ideally be fabricated, fitted, and adjusted by a dentist.

 The patient must learn to stop parafunctional behavior (eg, clenching the jaw, grinding the teeth) when awake.
 Hard-to-chew foods and chewing gum should be avoided.
 Physical therapy, biofeedback to encourage relaxation, and counseling help some patients.